 I am replacing the intake manifold gaskets on my wife’s ’97 Monte Carlo’s 3.1L.
 This is by far the most intricate and tedious job I have ever done.
 I cannot believe how interconnected everything is on this engine!

-To do this job, I’ve had to remove a ton of wires and vacuum tubes, miscellaneous electrical parts, two different coolant hoses, the alternator, the power steering pump (not complete removal; just had to move it thankfully), the entire fuel injection system, the upper plenum, both front engine mounts, the air cleaner, the mass air flow sensor, etc.
+To do this job, I’ve had to remove a ton of wires and vacuum tubes, miscellaneous electrical parts, two different coolant hoses, the alternator, the power steering pump (not complete removal; just had to move it), the fuel injection system, the upper plenum, both front engine mounts, the air cleaner, the mass air flow sensor, etc.

 Here is how I started:

 (This is looking in at the engine from the driver’s side.)